Trend Micro First To Integrate Cloud Risk Management And XDR Across Customers' Entire Attack Surface

 Attack surface discovery: enhances business security by actively mapping the cloud attack surface in real-time, providing a comprehensive inventory of internal and external cloud assets to safeguard against potential threats.
 Risk assessment and prioritization: continuously evaluates assets to prioritize and execute remediation actions, proactively reducing risks and preventing security breaches.
 This includes prioritizing vulnerabilities in running containers and bolstering organizations' resilience.
 Attack path analysis : assesses risk profiles and uncovers potential attack paths to guide the implementation of compensating controls, fortifying organizations' resilience against cyber threats.
 Risk measurement and reporting: reveals overall security performance to inform investment decisions, effectively communicate the state of cyber risk to the C-suite and provide a clear understanding of the security posture and its impact on business performance.
 Compliance optimization: streamlines compliance processes by identifying and addressing violations and misconfigurations, aligning security operations with industry standards and frameworks to maintain trust and regulatory adherence.

-To find out more about Trend Vision One – Attack Surface Risk Management (ASRM), please visit: Hashtag:
+To find out more about Trend Vision One Attack Surface Risk Management (ASRM), please visit:

 The issuer is solely responsible for the content of this announcement.